 When pursuing a medical malpractice lawsuit in Tampa, Florida, understanding the potential compensation and damages you can seek is crucial.
 Swope, Rodante P.A., is dedicated to assisting victims in recovering fair compensation for their losses.
 Below is a list of the types of compensation and damages that may be available to you in a medical malpractice lawsuit in Tampa, Florida.

-4. Wrongful Death Damages: If medical malpractice leads to the death of a loved one, certain family members may be eligible to seek compensation through a wrongful death claim.
+- Wrongful Death Damages: If medical malpractice leads to the death of a loved one, certain family members may be eligible to seek compensation through a wrongful death claim.
 Wrongful death damages may include funeral and burial expenses, loss of financial support, loss of companionship, and the emotional trauma experienced by surviving family members.
-However Florida law places a strict limit on which family members may recover certain types of damages on behalf of the estate, call us to learn more about these and other limits.
+However, Florida law places a strict limit on which family members may recover certain types of damages on behalf of the estate.
+Call us to learn more about these and other restrictions.

 How Long Does a Medical Malpractice Lawsuit Typically Take?